Follow along: IG @birectifier

 If common clean rum is being made stick to common clean and never allow things to drift in the direction of making flavoured rum in the pious hope that you may wake up some day to find that you have become famous by making flavoured rum where it was never been made before.
 You are much more likely to find an infuriated Busha awaiting to tell you that your services are no longer required on that estate.

-Allan speak often of economics.
+Allan speaks often of economics.
 Even exploiting the labor and resources of a colonial outpost they were not making money hand over fist.
 The market was tight and distillery operators had to be well aware of the market.
 Spirits were commodity products and fiercely competitive.
 It isn’t like now where there is a fine spirits market and over inflated luxury market, trading mostly on symbolism instead of sensory values that new entrants can wiggle into.

 A standout passage mentioned the German word “Rasse”.